Taking out a mortgage for your new home? Here's our guide to mortgage types and costs.

 The longer your fixed term, the longer you are locked into that interest rate.
-The issue is, if you go for a 10-year fix, but then need to exit during that time, you could face hefty early repayment charges.
+The issue is that if you go for a 10-year fix but then need to exit during that time, you could face hefty early repayment charges.

-If you are a first-time buyer, it is likely that your circumstance will change a lot in the next 10 years, so you are probably better off opting for a shorter-term deal.
+If you are a first-time buyer, it's likely that your circumstances will change a lot in the next 10 years, so you are probably better off opting for a shorter-term deal.

-Two-year and five-year fixes tend to be the most popular.
+Two-year and five-year fixed term mortgages tend to be the most popular.

 Read more at: Your mortgage: how long should you fix for?

 What about the Standard Variable Rate (SVR)?

 Remember that when you come to the end of any fixed term, you will move on to your lender’s SVR – unless you move to a new mortgage deal at that time.

 If you do end up on your lender’s SVR, you need to be aware that the rate can go up and down whenever the lender decides to do so.

 If the lender puts its SVR up, your monthly payments will increase.
 If the SVR falls, your monthly repayments will fall too.